My Beautiful Dark Twisted Fantasy: Recording and production

-Throughout the album's development, West solicited other producers and musicians to weigh in on its music with conversations and contributions at the studio.
-Observing discussions among them during his visit, Callahan-Bever noted: "Despite the heavyweights assembled, the egos rarely clash; talks are sprawling, enlightening, and productive ... we are here to contribute, challenge, and inspire".
-In an interview with Callahan-Bever, Q-Tip described the process as "music by committee" and elaborated on its significance to the sessions and West's work ethic:
+Throughout the album's development, West enlisted other producers and musicians for opinions.
+At the studio, they went through various conversations and contributions.
+Observing these discussions during a visit, Callahan-Bever noted that despite the presence of prominent musicians, "the egos rarely clash; talks are sprawling, enlightening, and productive" around the future, present, and past.
+Q-Tip described the process as "music by committee" and elaborated on its significance to the sessions and West's work ethic: